Introduction

 Significant impulses have been given to us also by contacts with Russian school of distributed parameter systems control theory.

 Later, in the frame of basic research sponsored by State Programme of Basic Research of the Czechoslovak Academy of Sciences, we have been working more than 20 years (up to 1990) in co-operation with the Institute of Information Theory and Automation of the Czechoslovak Academy of Sciences, Prague in various research projects focusing on the domain of identification, modeling, control and adaptive control of DPS [49-51, 77, 78].
+As stated in this article, you can browse your selection of available deals on smartphones and top brands and explore the cell phone service plans that best suit your needs.

 For applications in industrial practice, the main scope was focused on continuous technological processes – technology furnaces in machinery, glass melting furnaces and forming lines in the glass industry, burning chambers and fluidized bed fireplaces in power engineering, etc.